draeger-lab/refinegems/docs/source/modules-desc/growth.rst

 Auxothrophy
 -----------

-The function :py:func:`~refinegems.analysis.growth.test_auxotrophies` tests the auxothrophies for the 20 proteinogenic amino acids for a model, a set of media and supplement modes.
+The function :py:func:`~refinegems.analysis.growth.test_auxotrophies` tests the auxotrophies for the 20 proteinogenic amino acids for a model, a set of media and supplement modes.

 Iteratively for each amino acids, a sink reactions for that particular amino acids is temporarily added